 - Variable commissions: This commission pricing model is determined by your total turnover, in other words, your total volume traded.
 With the variable commissions, a broker may also charge the volume commission rate based on the account balance and the total volume traded.

 The bottom line is that no matter what type of the fee structure you prefer there is one certainty – there is a cost of doing business in the Forex market.
 Additionally, you have to consider that aside from the transactional costs of trading there might be some extra costs like data feeds fee, overnight rollovers and other hidden fees that some obscure broker might have.
-Our team at Forex MY has put together a list of the best retail Forex Brokers available for you.
+Our team at Forex MY has put together a list of what we consider are the best retail Forex Brokers available for you, and a list of Islamic Swap-free accounts available.